ralphgonz/bcradio/README.md

 ### Understanding Identity Cookies

 BCRadio cannot sign into your Bandcamp account directly.
 By default it only loads the publicly-available "featured" track for each album, and is limited to mp3-128k streaming resolution.
 By providing your Bandcamp identity cookie to BCRadio, you enable loading all your purchased tracks rather than just the "featured" tracks, and also enable mp3-V0 sound quality.

-You can copy your identity cookie by visiting the Bandcamp website in another tab and using your browser's developer tools.
+You can find your identity cookie by logging into the Bandcamp website in another tab, enabling your browser's developer tools, and copying the value from (Application >) Storage > Cookies > bandcamp.com > identity.

-* _Unfortunately many mobile devices do not support this feature_

 ## Limitations